Friday, January 28, 2022 at 7:30 PM

 Based on a 1845 novella of the same name by French dramatist Prosper Mérimée

 Everyone is drawn to Carmen, an irresistible Spanish gypsy—except Corporal Don José.
 But even he soon succumbs to her seduction, fleeing a life in the military to join the Romani world, all in Carmen’s name.
 When the famous bullfighter Escamillo begins to win her affection, however, a dangerous love triangle grows.
-Micaëla, Don José’s hometown sweetheart, attempts to wrest him from Carmen’s grasp, but to no avail—fate has already dealt its hand.
+Micaëla, Don José’s hometown sweetheart, attempts to take him from Carmen’s grasp, but to no avail—fate has already dealt its hand.
 With its twisting tale of romance, deceit, and disaster set to magnetic melodies, Bizet’s masterpiece, Carmen, has become one of the world’s most popular operas.